Assigning Project Resources

 Note:

-An employee or vendor name shows in this list only if they are identified as a Project Resource.
+An employee or vendor name shows in this list only if they're marked as a Project Resource.
 For more information, read Working with Resources in Project Management.

 4. In the Role column, select a project role for this resource.
-For more information on project roles, read Creating a Project Resource Role.
+For more information about project roles, read Creating a Project Resource Role.

 You can select multiple roles for a single resource by holding down Ctrl while selecting roles with your mouse.

-5. If you use Job Costing and Project Budgeting, a cost associated with the selected role or employee is automatically populated.
-In the Cost Override column, you can enter a new cost to be used for this project.
+5. If you use Job Costing and Project Budgeting, a cost associated with the selected role or employee fills in automatically.
+In the Cost Override column, you can enter a new cost for this project.

 6. Click Add.